-where Σ is the diagonal covariance matrix of the noises.
+where Σ is the diagonal covariance matrix of the noise.

 Figure 1.
-Model of 3-DoF manipulator, defined by the Denavit-Hartenberg parameters in Table 1
+Model of the three-degrees-of-freedom manipulator, defined by the Denavit–Hartenberg parameters in Table 1.

-Trajectory optimization
+Trajectory optimisation

-The quality of the identification is dependent on the condition of the L matrix, which can be optimized by using proper excitation trajectories.
+The quality of the identification is dependent on the condition of the L matrix, which can be optimised by using the correct excitation trajectories.
 There are several criteria to perform this.

-Optimization criteria
+Optimisation criteria

-In several papers the optimization criterion to find the optimal excitation trajectories were the condition number of LTL [13].
-In [14] the maximization of the minimum singular value of LTL was used as the optimization criterion.
-Faster convergence can be achieved if the Frobenius norm is used as the criterion: [8]:
+In several papers, the optimisation criterion to find the optimal excitation trajectories is the condition number of LTL [13], while in [14], the maximisation of the minimum singular value of LTL is used as the optimisation criterion.
+However, faster convergence can be achieved if the Frobenius norm is used as the criterion [8]: